-I’ve been my journey in exploring (formally) a different aspect of theatre-making – directing.
+I’ve begun my journey in formally exploring a different aspect of theatre-making – directing.

 Every Tuesday, 6 of us would sit down in the cool air conditioned comfort of The Finger Players rehearsal studio, placed under the uncomfortable magnifying glass of Chong Tze Chien’s sharp and unrelenting queries.
 Why are we directors?
 Over the course of the workshop, we were introduced to the “whims” of naturalism, Grotowski, site specific work, Bretcht.
 Each week we applied these treatments to Edward Albee’s Who’s Afraid of Virginia Woolf?
 All 6 of us were to present a final showing, with actors, that represented how the full length show might look like.
 I used a scene from Act 2, casting Hang Qian Chou as George and Audrey Luo as Martha, two actors I have performed with and have built a strong trust with.